web-atoms/samples/docs/xf/clr-service.md

     export default class FileService {

         /**
-        * This is first synchronous method, naming convetion should be
+        * This is first synchronous method, naming convention should be
         * as per JavaScript, camel case.
         */
         public getVersion(): string {